ISO-9001-2008

 Corrosivity: Di Potassium Phosphate is non-corrosive in presence of glass.

-Special Remarks on Reactivity: Dipotassium Phosphate is hygroscopic.
+Special Remarks on Reactivity: Potassium phosphate dibasic is hygroscopic.

 Special Remarks on Corrosivity: Not available.